Gear GuidesTravelTips

 weather in germany

 The winter in Germany is pretty cold, with average temperatures of 5-degree celsius, with strong chances of snow and lots of rain, but it is also a magical time visit, emphasising its fairytale feel.
-If you wrap up warm and have the right gear and a cosy place to relax on an evening, then winter is a beautiful time to head on your hiking adventure.
+If you wrap up warm and have the right gear and a cosy place to relax on an evening, then winter is a beautiful time to head on your adventure.

 Quick find navigation